GoraNetwork/developer-quick-start/evm/README.md

 $ export GORA_EXAMPLE_EVM_API_URL=http://sepolia.base.org
 $ export GORA_EXAMPLE_EVM_KEY=./my_base_sepolia_private_hex_key.txt
 ```
-Where `./my_base_sepolia_private_hex_key.txt` is the path to text file
+`./my_base_sepolia_private_hex_key.txt` is the example path to a text file
 containing private key for the account you want to use for deployment,
 in hex form.
 It can usually be found in account tools section if wallet
 software such as Metamask.

-Once the environment variables are set, they will be picked up by the
+The environment variables will be picked up by the example-running script
-example-running script discussed below.
+discussed below.
+It should be possible to deploy example scripts to any public
+EVN network using this method.
+Deploying to a mainnets is, however, strongly
+discouraged for security reasons.

-## Running the examples
+## Running and modifying the examples

 To run the included examples, open another terminal window and change
 to the same directory in which you ran the setup script above.
 Then run: